-Whilst talking to a new friend yesterday, she commented how much she admired people with a “can do” attitude.
+Whilst talking to a friend yesterday, she commented on how much she admired people with a “can-do” attitude.

 This got me to ponder on what it is that makes some people have this quality of always being positive and ready to tackle anything.